uipath-certification/uipath-certification.github.io/_posts/2021-04-03-uipath-anchor-base-example-tutorial.md

 <div class="embed-responsive embed-responsive-16by9">
 <iframe src="https://www.youtube.com/embed/BZFG_BL_sd4" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="" width="560" height="315" frameborder="0"></iframe>
 </div>
+## Anchor Base Tutorial
+Editors Note: Many students have asked for guidance on the UiPath Anchor Base activity, and how it works with the Find Element and Find Image functions.
+We've always been fans of Anders Jensen, an we recommend this video fairly often.
+We've embedded it here and provided a mildly edited transcript of the video to help users get the most out of the content.
+Enjoy the video, and subscribe to Mr. Jensen's YouTube page if you get a chance.

 In this UiPath Studio tutorial, we will learn how to use the UiPath anchor base activity.
 ## What is a UiPath Anchor Base?